 CLE1412 The Educational Ministry of the Church

-An examination of the rationale for a program of Christian education.
-The study focuses on the principles and methods for organizing, administering, promoting, and improving the Bible teaching, discipleship training, and missions education programs.
-Attention is focused on the distinctive tasks, materials, and objectives of these programs.
+An examination of the rationale for the ministry of Christian Education.
+The study focuses on what is happening to people through the principles and methods of organizing, administering, promoting, and improving the education strategy of the local church.

 Diploma in Church Planting (DCP-CLD)